BinarCode/binarcode-boilerplate/README.md

 To ensure the reliability and stability of the `main` branch, we have a set of CI checks that must be passed before any code can be merged.
 These checks are implemented as GitHub Actions and include:

-- [Unit & Feature Tests](): These ensure that the individual units of your code and their interactions are working as expected.
+- [Unit & Feature Tests](.github/workflows/tests.yml): These ensure that the individual units of your code and their interactions are working as expected.
-- [Static Analysis (Larastan)](): Larastan is used to perform static analysis of the PHP code to detect errors without actually running the code.
+- [Static Analysis (Larastan)](.github/workflows/larastan.yml): Larastan is used to perform static analysis of the PHP code to detect errors without actually running the code.
+- [Formatting (Pint)](.github/workflows/pint.yml): [Laravel Pint](https://laravel.com/docs/pint) is an opinionated PHP code style fixer for minimalists.
 - E2E Tests (optional): If any end-to-end tests exist, they must be passed to ensure the system works together as a whole.
 - TSLint Check: TSLint is used to ensure that the frontend TypeScript code adheres to a consistent style and does not contain any errors or issues.